port-labs/port-docs/docs/guides/all/setup-portal-announcements.md

 1. Go to the [self-service actions](https://app.getport.io/self-serve) page of your portal.
 2. Execute the `Announce message` action, and give it a title and message.
 3. Go back to the homepage, you should see the new announcement displayed in the table widget.
+Click on the title to view the content.
-4. To mark the announcement as read, click on the `⚡` icon in the announcement's table row, then select `Mark as read`:
+4. To mark the announcement as read, click on the ⚡ icon in the announcement's table row, then select `Mark as read`:

     <img src="/img/guides/announcementsTableMarkAsRead.png" width="100%" border='1px' />

+## Possible enhancements

+This guide provides a basic setup for announcements in your portal.
+You can further enhance the announcements mechanism by customizing the actions and widgets, for example:
+- **Customize the announcement template**: You can customize the default message template in the `Announce message` action to include your own message format.
+- **Add more properties to the announcement blueprint**: You can add more properties to the announcement blueprint to include additional information, such as the author of the announcement or a link to more details.
+- **Send announcements to specific users**: You can modify the `Announce message` action to allow users to select specific users or teams to send the announcement to.
+- **Send announcements to additional channels**: You can modify the `Announce message` action to send announcements via email, Slack, or other channels in addition to the portal homepage.